 Opportunity brought him to Minnesota, so he had to get used to the trees.

-He worked at North State Bank for about eight years and was quickly immersed in the community, becoming a member of the North Branch Area Chamber of Commerce and eventually the chamber president, a post in which he served until about two years ago when Kathy Lindo became chamber director.
+He worked at First State Bank for about eight years and was quickly immersed in the community, becoming a member of the North Branch Area Chamber of Commerce and eventually the chamber president, a post in which he served until about two years ago when Kathy Lindo became chamber director.

 Just about two weeks ago, Olson transitioned to North Branch to take a position at Stearns Bank.